rvelhote/opennode-magento/README.md

 # Check it Out (For TEST environments only)

+1. Run `composer install`
+2. Run `npm install` and then `npm run watch`
-1. Run `docker-compose up` to setup an environment
+3. Run `docker-compose up` to setup an environment
-2. You should add the following lines to your hosts file `127.0.0.1 development.opennode.co db mailhog`
+4. You should add the following lines to your hosts file `127.0.0.1 development.opennode.co db mailhog`
-3. [Download](magento-sample-data.zip) the Magento Sample Data.
+5. [Download](magento-sample-data.zip) the Magento Sample Data.
 You don't have to use the sample data of course but that means you wil have to create products and categories yourself
-4. Extract the sample data and copy the resulting folder to the *data* folder
+6. Extract the sample data and copy the resulting folder to the *data* folder
-4. Run `bash shell/install.bash` from the root directory of the project.
+7. Run `bash shell/install.bash` from the root directory of the project.
 This will setup a default Magento store with actual products and categories.
 All products will be discounted by 99% to make sure you don't spend all your testnet coins
-5. Add your OpenNode Development Key in `System » Configuration » Payment Methods » OpenNode Bitcoin` and configure anything else you need
+8. Add your OpenNode Development Key in `System » Configuration » Payment Methods » OpenNode Bitcoin` and configure anything else you need

 # Sample Environment

 Backend: `http://development.opennode.co/admin/`
 User: `admin`
 Pass: `password123`

 ---------------------------------------

 Frontend: `http://development.opennode.co/`
 User: `janedoe@example.com`
 Pass: `password123`

 # Cronjob